Separably differentially closed fields: Preliminaries

 \subsection{Model-theoretic preliminaries}

-We recall the model theoretic set up and (some) results of the theories SCF$_{p,e}$ and DCF$_p$.
+We recall the model-theoretic set-up and (some) results of the theories SCF$_{p,e}$ and DCF$_p$.
 The intention is to give an idea of the tools and notions that we will need to extend to the context of the theory $\SDCFe$ (separably differentially closed fields) in Sections~\ref{completions} and \ref{finalprop}.

 Let $p>0$ and $e\in\NN\cup\{\infty\}$.
 The theory of separably closed fields of characteristic $p$ and degree of imperfection $e$, SCF$_{p,e}$, is known to be complete \cite{Ershov67} and stable \cite{Wood79}.
-Furthermore , there is a natural language (expansion of the field language) in which it admits quantifier elimination.
+Furthermore, there is a natural language (expansion of the field language) in which it admits quantifier elimination.
 For finite $e$, we add symbols $\bar a=(a_1,\dots,a_e)$ for a $p$-basis and, after enumerating the $p$-monomials

 we add symbols for the $\lambda$-functions $\lambda_0,\dots,\lambda_s$.
 Recall that these are definable functions determined by

 for $b\in K$, where $K$ is any field with $p$-basis $\bar a$.
 The theory of separably closed fields with $p$-basis $\bar a$ and $\lambda$-functions $\lambda_0,\dots,\lambda_s$ is denoted SCF$_{p,e}^\lambda$.